Chris Taylor Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants give up the fewest home runs in baseball (172 total, 1.1 per game).
+- Giants pitchers combine to surrender 172 home runs (1.1 per game), the fewest in the league.

-- Beck (3-3) makes the start for the Giants, his third of the season.
+- Harrison gets the start for the Giants, his seventh of the season.
+He is 1-1 with a 4.85 ERA and 31 strikeouts in 29 2/3 innings pitched.

-- The right-hander last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.
+- The lefty's most recent time out was on Friday, Sept.
+22 against the Los Angeles Dodgers, when he threw 5 1/3 innings, surrendering two earned runs while giving up three hits.

+- The 22-year-old has put up an ERA of 4.85, with 9.4 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.